Deepti1206/Twitter_Sentiment_Analysis/README.md

 6. Visualization
 7. Analysis and Interpretation

-*I have skipped the data cleaning part for this project, we will directly start exportimng the cleaned data.
+*I have skipped the data cleaning part for this project, we will directly start exporting the cleaned data.
 You will find in the folder above.*

 #### Import the libraries and load the data